sg2295/Sudoku-Solver/readme.md

 Through time analysis of the solution, via a code profiler, the `deepcopy` of the `copy` library was proven to take up over 78% of the solution's runtime.
 To overcome the overheads associated with `deepcopy`, the implementation includes the `copy_state` function which is capable of creating a copy of a `SudokuState` object more efficiently.
 It achieves this by making use of `numpy`'s inbuilt `ndarray.copy` function.

 ### Future Work TODO
 An *Inference* function, implementing arc-consistency, could be incorporated in the existing backtracking search.
-This could potentially improve the overall performance of the solution, since it would be able to detect assignments which lead to failure early on.
+This could potentially improve the overall performance of the solution, since it would be able to detect assignments which lead to failure early on. **TODO**

 Multi-threading was beyond the scope of this project and as such was not included in the current implementation.
 However, it poses an area for further research.
 By successfully incorporating multi-threading in the solution, the overall runtime of the application would improve.